 Give your child the tools they need to succeed in school and in life and schedule an appointment with any of our great doctors at The Vision Therapy Center at The Solution Center of Professional VisionCare.

 Often there are gains almost immediately.
 However, It can take up to 6 months to see the full results, although this may depend on each patient and their specific therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan includes close monitoring and follow-up appointments.
 Over the course of the program, the doctor will determine how many visits are needed in order to achieve the best results.

 How We Can Help

 Understanding the difference between actual attention disorders and similar behaviors caused by vision problems is of utmost importance, and can save you and your child the frustration of being placed in the wrong camp and treating the wrong problem.
-Thanks to the breadth of knowledge and years of experience, Dr. Carole Burns will be able to determine whether your child has ADHD, ADD or functional vision problems.
+Thanks to the breadth of knowledge and years of experience, any of our great doctors at The Solution Center will be able to determine whether your child has ADHD, ADD or functional vision problems.